keras-team/keras-autodoc/README.md

 ### Docstring format:

-The docstrings used should use the Google style docstrings with markdown, or just plain markdown.
+The docstrings used should use the The docstrings follow the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#381-docstrings) with markdown, or just plain markdown.

 For example, let's take this class: